sagemath/sagewiki_to_gh-2022-10-10/prep/2012/sessions.md

 <<Anchor(homework)>>
 == Homework ==

-  * For Tuesday, June 7th
+  * For Tuesday, July 10th
     * Try the [[http://sage.maa.org/home/pub/7|calculus tutorial]]!
     * Make a new worksheet where you explore some subject you care about.
       * This is a nice way to try the help facilities.
     * Email the MAA PREP list with at least one question.
       * This could include starting a discussion about pedagogy!
     * If you would like, suggest topics for the next session.
-  * For Tuesday, June 14th
+  * For Tuesday, July 17th
     * Try out two of the "Quickstart" worksheets.
       * [[http://sage.maa.org/home/pub/21|Differential Equations]]
       * [[http://sage.maa.org/home/pub/22|Abstract Algebra]]